pupilfirst/playbook/stages/1-idea-discovery.md

 Sales and Marketing is an exciting role that brings together creativity and analytical skills.
 There are two key tasks in this role.

-A. Creating a Brand Identity (Company Website, Company Logo, Brand Philosophy)
+1. Creating a Brand Identity (Company Website, Company Logo, Brand Philosophy)

    Every great company has a great story to say.
 As your startup goes through each stage, the nature of the stories change.
 Initially you are telling the story to your co-founders as to why you have come together to start this company.
 Then you would say a story to your early adopters/early customers and finally you have to craft a story for your investors.
 Remember that your stories have to be authentic and real for otherwise, it would come crashing down at some point in the future.

-B. Estimating the Market size or total potential market your product.
+2. Estimating the Market size or total potential market your product.

-Estimating market size is a mix of actual numbers from market research reports and a guess estimate of how much share of the total market your company would get.This is a skill that you would learn through experience and multiple attempts.
+   Estimating market size is a mix of actual numbers from market research reports and a guess estimate of how much share of the total market your company would get.
+This is a skill that you would learn through experience and multiple attempts.

 Resources:
 * [The Secret Structure of Great Stories](http://www.ted.com/talks/nancy_duarte_the_secret_structure_of_great_talks) is one of the most scientific ways in which stories are structured
-* [Creating the Apple Brand Philosphy and Marketing Campaign](http://www.ted.com/talks/nancy_duarte_the_secret_structure_of_great_talks) is an internal video from Apple when Steve Jobs discusses the Brand Philosophy of Apple
+* [Creating the Apple Brand Philosphy and Marketing Campaign](https://www.youtube.com/watch?v=keCwRdbwNQY) is an internal video from Apple when Steve Jobs discusses the Brand Philosophy of Apple
 * [Estimating Market Size - How each person has his own view - The Uber example](http://abovethecrowd.com/2014/07/11/how-to-miss-by-a-mile-an-alternative-look-at-ubers-potential-market-size/) is a great example that shows you how even experts find it hard to come to the right market size.
 * [How to build a billion dollar business](http://steveblank.com/2012/04/19/how-to-build-a-billion-dollar-startup/) is a great post by Professor Steve Blank and gives you billion dollar ideas.
 * [Writing a Business Plan](https://www.sequoiacap.com/grove/posts/6bzx/writing-a-business-plan) from Sequoia gives you the bare essentials of what a business plan has.
 At this stage you should have an idea about potential market size, a first marketing plan, and things you should do to scale up.